Skip to content

 How You Study

-Two fully integrated pharmacy modules are taught each year, making a total of eight modules.
-These follow the life cycle of the patient, initially in a healthy state, and then the same modules are studied from the perspective of disease and ill health.
+Integrated pharmacy modules are taught each year, and these follow the life cycle of the patient, initially in a healthy state, and then the same modules are studied from the perspective of disease and ill health.
+In addition to the integrated modules, each year contains a pass/fail experiential learning module (related to placement activity) so that what a student learns is put into practice.

 The course is taught within the context of the medical conditions that patients present, and is structured around a typical patient's life cycle.
 It is supported by case studies and patient-facing activities, which increase in complexity as the course progresses and the patient ages.